Piano Recording Method

 It is easy to focus on one of these criteria at the expense of the other; keeping both in mind at once is difficult.
 The crossfade / edge blending features of modern editing programs help tremendously, but it's still a real trick.
 I find that the best crossfade time can be anywhere from 5ms to 2000ms; it's very much a case-by-case issue, and experimentation is key.
 Finding the right splice point is thus a matter of long trial and error.

-Unless you have exceptionally good studio monitors, splicing is a job for headphones.
-(I do splicing on a pair of Grado SR-60s, which are excellent and surprisingly cheap.)
+Unless you have exceptionally good studio monitors, splicing is a job to do on headphones and then check on speakers.
+(I do splicing on a pair of Grados, which are surprisingly inexpensive for their quality.)

 If you have reverb in your audio chain, turn it off when you splice.
 Reverb can mask problems.

-I do the splicing in Logic, using multiple regions on the same track.
+I do the splicing in a multitrack editor, using multiple regions on the same track.
 Some approaches I often use:

 A final warning on splicing pianos: the darned things have a lot of notes, and they reverberate like nobody's business.
 The transition from one note to the next is rarely as clear as our ears believe: the preceding notes ring into the next one a great deal.